VictorAugDB/Intergalactic-Federation/requirements/addPilot.md

 ## Exceptions
 - [x] Returns 404 error if the endpoint not exists
 - [x] Returns 400 if **certificationDocument, shipId, name, age, credits, locationPlanet** is not provided by the client
+- [x] Returns 400 if pilot is under 18 years old
 - [x] Returns 400 if already exists a pilot with the same **certificationDocument** in the repository
 - [x] Returns 400 if already exists a pilot with the same **name** in the repository
 - [x] Returns 400 if ship is not found in the repository